pymupdf/PyMuPDF/docs/page.rst

-:meth:`Page.apply_redactions`     PDF olny: process the redactions of the page :meth:`Page.bound`                rectangle of the page :meth:`Page.deleteAnnot`          PDF only: delete an annotation :meth:`Page.deleteLink`           PDF only: delete a link :meth:`Page.drawBezier`           PDF only: draw a cubic Bezier curve :meth:`Page.drawCircle`           PDF only: draw a circle
+:meth:`Page.apply_redactions`     PDF olny: process the redactions of the page :meth:`Page.bound`                rectangle of the page :meth:`Page.deleteAnnot`          PDF only: delete an annotation :meth:`Page.deleteWidget`         PDF only: delete a widget / field :meth:`Page.deleteLink`           PDF only: delete a link :meth:`Page.drawBezier`           PDF only: draw a cubic Bezier curve :meth:`Page.drawCircle`           PDF only: draw a circle